Supergrass: Solo projects

 Goffey and Coombes were members of side-project the Hotrats (originally the Hot Rats).
 They released an album of covers produced by Nigel Godrich called Turn Ons on 25 January 2010.
 A cover of "Drive My Car" by the Beatles appears in an advert for Orange, a fragrance by Hugo Boss.
 Since Supergrass announced they were to split, the Hotrats have joined with Air to perform The Virgin Suicides live for the first time, over several concert dates.
 A deluxe 3CD / 1DVD box-set of the Hot Rats album was scheduled for release in June 2020.

 In May 2010, Mick Quinn formed the DB Band with former Shake Appeal bassist Fab Wilson.
 The band released their first EP "Stranger in the Alps" on 17 September 2011.
 They have toured the Netherlands, France and appeared at Oxford's Truck Festival in Steventon.

 Gaz Coombes completed his first solo album, Here Come the Bombs, at his home studio in Oxford.
 The album was recorded with Sam Williams, who produced 1995's I Should Coco for Supergrass, and released on 21 May 2012.
 Coombes' second album, Matador, was released 26 January 2015, charting at No. 18 on the UK Albums Chart and nominated for the 2015 Mercury Music Prize.
-Coombes released a third studio album, titled Worlds Strongest Man on Caroline Records in 2018.
+Coombes released a third studio album, titled World's Strongest Man on Caroline Records in 2018.

 In 2015, Mick Quinn began playing as touring bassist for Swervedriver, whose members Adam Franklin and Jimmy Hartridge were childhood friends of his in Oxford.
 He would eventually join the band as a full member in 2017, appearing on the band's 2019 album Future Ruins.